Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Funding

 \section{Funding}

 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research under Germany’s Excellence Strategy (EXC 2151—390873048), by the European Union via ERC grant INTEGRATE (grant no 101126146) to J.H. and by the University of Bonn via the Bonn Center for Mathematical Life Sciences and the Schlegel Professorship of J.H.).
 This work received further funding from the Initiative and Networking Fund of the Helmholtz Association (grant agreement number KA1-Co-08, Project LOKI-Pandemics).
+There was no additional external funding received for this study.